Finnish identity card: Electronic ID Card

 In 2009 a committee recommended discontinuation of eID card.
 The card and certification service development and maintenance costs were listed as being excessive compared to limited use the card had seen.
-However, as of 2011 no action has been taken regarding the card or the citizen certificate.
-Finnish eID card experience, which is based on voluntary adoption and users-pay-full-costs-of-the-cards model, has proven to be a very different experience when compared to for example neighboring Estonian ID card.
+However, as of December 2024, no action has been taken regarding the card or the citizen certificate, new cards with chips and certificates continue to be issued as before.
+The Finnish eID card experience, which is based on voluntary adoption and users paying the full cost, has proven to be very different when compared to the neighbouring countries' (cf. Estonian ID card).